Chromite

 Chromite is a crystalline mineral composed primarily of iron(II) oxide and chromium(III) oxide compounds.
 It can be represented by the chemical formula of FeCr2O4.
 It is an oxide mineral belonging to the spinel group.
 The element magnesium can substitute for iron in variable amounts as it forms a solid solution with magnesiochromite (MgCr2O4).
-A substitution of the element aluminium can also occur, leading to hercynite (FeAl2O4).
+Substitution of the element aluminium can also occur, leading to hercynite (FeAl2O4).
 Chromite today is mined particularly to make stainless steel through the production of ferrochrome (FeCr), which is an iron-chromium alloy.

 Chromite grains are commonly found in large mafic igneous intrusions such as the Bushveld in South Africa and India.
 Chromite is iron-black in color with a metallic luster, a dark brown streak and a hardness on the Mohs scale of 5.5.

 Properties

 Chromite minerals are mainly found in mafic-ultramafic igneous intrusions and are also sometimes found in metamorphic rocks.
 The chromite minerals occur in layered formations that can be hundreds of kilometres long and a few meters thick.
 Chromite is also common in iron meteorites and form in association with silicates and troilite minerals.